 Planning and Permitting

 In 2013, the project received approval under the UK’s Development Consent Order procedures for the delivery of nationally important infrastructure.
 The planning approvals process involved a comprehensive and wide-ranging requirement to consult local people and businesses, councils, environmental groups and statutory bodies about the proposal, providing just as much opportunity (if not more) than with a normal planning application.
 In addition, a full Health Impact Assessment was performed.
-Now through the partnership with Veolia, the project is moving forward to provide a much needed local waste management solution.
+Now through the partnership with Veolia, the project is moving forward and will provide a much needed local waste management solution.

 The Rookery South Pit site, located within the Northern Marston Vale Growth area, was chosen after an extensive search in this region.
 Covanta originally looked at over 340 sites and Rookery Pit South was considered the most suitable.